NU-CS-Software-Studio-Spring-25/project-dining-hall-tracker/README.md

 ## In Class Interface Feedback
 - Color code table by dining hall
-- or mark high-protien or something in bold
+- or mark high-protein or something in bold
 - dropdown to pick dining hall on table page
 - search functionality for the table?